Aligned-Design/aligned_postd_1125/qa/FINAL_WEBSITE_VERIFICATION.md

 **Summary**:

-> Aligned-20AI has successfully completed comprehensive final verification across all 10 audit categories.
+> POSTD has successfully completed comprehensive final verification across all 10 audit categories.
 All 25 routes render without errors, 8 major workflows are operational end-to-end, and the Paid Ads beta feature is clearly flagged with "Coming Soon" messaging.
 Navigation is consistent, auth controls are enforced, error handling is graceful, and the application is clean (no console errors).
 The platform is ready for immediate production deployment.

 ✅ **O3 PASS**: Clear summary provided